EgorOrachyov/Ignimbrite/README.md

 * Shader compilation and reflection

 ### Graphical back-ends
-* Vulkan API 1.1.130.0 on macOS, Window and Linux
+* Vulkan 1.0 on macOS, Window and Linux

 ## Platforms
 * Windows